 Upon completion of my Ph.D. in the Energy and Resources Group, my goal is to establish an on-farm school for climate change education.
 The vision for such a school would be:

-Teach high-school aged students (13-18) about climate change via hands-on farm work
+Teach high school and college aged students (ages 16-22) about climate change via hands-on farm work

 Talk about climate change impacts on food production systems, while implementing climate-mitigating "best practices" such as: composting, cover cropping, diverse crop rotations, integrated crop-livestock systems, integrated pest management, and other regenerative farming methods to promote soil carbon sequestration and overall ecosystem health.